James-Brainard/express-note-taker/README.md

 ## Usage

-An easy way to jot down notes that will persist through reload.
-You can remove any notes that are no longer viable.
+An easy way to jot down notes that will remain on the page.
+You can remove any notes that are no longer viable by deleting along with viewing older notes.

 ## Credits